Healthy Homes Assessment Pirimai

 What We Do

-As building inspectors, we are experts in all issues involved in specialist house inspections.
-We are here to make sure that you make the best choice when it comes to buying your next home.
+As building inspectors, we take on all elements associated with expert house inspects.
+We are here to ensure that you make the best decision when buying your next home.

-We specialise in a range of services to ensure that you are fully updated on the condition of any property you may be considering buying or selling along with other solutions.
+We specialise in a variety of solutions to ensure that you are fully updated on the condition of any property you may be considering buying or selling in addition to other solutions.

-We not only work with you but we also have major clients, including the local authorities, banks and insurance firms.
-They clearly like their peace of mind provided, because of the information contained provided in our building inspection reports.
+We don’t just work with you , but we also work with some big clients like municipal councils and banks and insurance firms.
+They clearly enjoy their peace of mind provided, by the data contained provided in our building inspection reports.

-Our systematic approach to inspecting your property and the most up-to-date software technology with digital photos embedded into the reports, you are able to actually see any issues that may be identified.
-With our detailed report, it is no wonder that we have so many customers who recommend our service to family and acquaintances.
+Our systematic approach to your inspection of your home and the most up-to-date software technology which includes digital photos in your Report, you can actually see any problems that might be discovered.
+Through our comprehensive reporting it is not surprising that we get so many clients recommending our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports